heliosdesign/helios-wp-boilerplate/README.md

 ### db.php

-The `db.php` file, found in the `wp-content` directory, includes some functions for updating URLs, forcing theme directories and changin the upload location.
+The `db.php` file, found in the `wp-content` directory, includes some functions for updating URLs, forcing theme directories and changing the upload location.

 ## Gulp Tasks